 New LTE-Advanced networks have started pushing the upper boundaries of LTE download speed beyond 30 Mbps, but the U.S. is not one of the countries making that innovation leap.
 In fact, the U.S. 4G average of 9.9 Mbps falls well short of the global download average of 13.5 Mbps.
 Though U.S. 4G networks continue to get faster, they're just not keeping up with the world's quickening LTE pace.

-All four major operators saw improvements to their coverage footprints in the last quarter, the result being that overall U.S. 4G subscribers can now see an LTE signal 81% of the time.
-Crossing the 80% coverage barrier is something only seven other countries have achieved.
+All four major operators saw improvements to their network reach in the last quarter, the result being that overall U.S. 4G subscribers can now see an LTE signal 81% of the time.
+Crossing the 80% availability barrier is something only seven other countries have achieved.

 Verizon is still the operator to beat when it comes to network reliability, but T-Mobile is squaring off against the super-carrier in download speed.
 Nationally both operators are averaging 4G connections of 12 Mbps, and in a speed comparison in the 11 largest U.S. cities, T-Mobile just barely edged out Verizon.
 AT&T and Sprint hardly even factored in the contest.